- Daily & Weekly newsletters

 A new mobile coronavirus testing facility has opened on the former Caterpillar site in Gosselies, Charleroi.
 Up to 150 tests can be performed daily, from 10.00-13.00 and 17.00-19.00.
 The aim is to relieve overcrowding in other testing centres in the region.

-In the Brussels region, remote working is compulsory except for essential jobs that cannot be done from home.
-The Walloon region is asking employers and unions to ensure that remote working is strictly applied wherever possible until 19 November.
+Remote working is compulsory except for essential jobs that cannot be done from home.
 Workplace inspectors will carry out spot checks to see how many people are present, and to ensure that distancing rules are respected for those who still work on-site.

 Self-employed workers whose income has disappeared because of the coronavirus restrictions can claim extra compensation until the end of the year.
 The "droit passerelle" monthly payout has been doubled, as part of a €500 million emergency funding initiative announced last week.
 For a single person, the monthly amount increases from €1,291 to €2,583.
 A self-employed worker with dependent family will receive €3,228 - up from €1,614.
 The measure primarily applies to people who work in shut-down business sectors such as restaurants, bars, nightclubs, fairgrounds and culture.

-Restaurants, cafes and bars are closed until mid-November.
+Restaurants, cafes and bars are closed.
 The measure came into force on 19 October.
 Takeaways are still possible.
 The sale of alcohol is prohibited after 20.00, and the consumption of alcohol in public is banned 24/7 throughout Belgium.